Does DevOps or Cloud Engineer Need Coding?

 In this age, coding has become an essential skill.
 Even if you're not in a technical field, knowing how to code can help you in many ways.

 For example, coding can help you automate repetitive tasks.
 By writing a program to perform a task, you can free up your time.
-And you can use that time to focus on other important things, like coming up with creative ideas or solving complex problems.
+You can also use that time to focus on other important things, like coming up with creative ideas or solving complex problems.

 In the world of DevOps and cloud engineering, having coding skills can really give you a leg up.
 Here are some ways coding can be helpful: